leftxs/plone.vagrant/README.rst

 **This is not the official version** For the official version please browse to PloneDev.Vagrant_ or check https://plone.org/.

-The kit uses the VirtualBox for the virtual machine and the Vagrant box setup system.
+The kit uses VirtualBox for the virtual machine and the Vagrant box setup system.

 Difference between Plone.Vagrant and PloneDev.Vagrant